Underwhelming Chinese activity data knock sentiment

 Chicago — Global shoppers are expected to spend 20% more online in 2021 than they did last year, according to an Adobe report released on Tuesday, likely adding pressure to supply chains as they struggle to keep up with a surge in demand.

 Major retailers and vendors — from Home Depot to Peloton — are under pressure from high transportation and storage costs for expensive-to-ship items such as appliances, furniture and exercise equipment that are in high demand...

+Would you like to comment on this article?
 Register (it's quick and free) or sign in now.

 Please read our Comment Policy before commenting.